 We have now filled this gap by considering the deployment creator as a separate user role for deployments.
 Either the release creator or deployment creator can be restricted from approving the deployments.

 Release level approvals

-Let’s say you have two environments Dev and Test, with the predeployment approvers set to “userA” and “userB,” with both of them required to approve the deployment.
-If the policy on Test is set as shown below, during deployment time it will be sufficient for userA and userB to approve only Dev.
+In the case where you have two environments Dev and Test, with the predeployment approvers set to "userA" and "userB", with both of them required to approve the deployment.
+If the policy on Test is set as shown below, during deployment time it is sufficient for userA and userB to approve only Dev.
 Deployment to Test will get auto-approved.
-If the deployment to Test is triggered manually, the approvals will be required before deployment to ensure correct approvals.
+If the deployment to Test is triggered manually, approvals are required before deployment to ensure correct approvals.